HESA Shahed 136: October waves

 Geran-2 drones participated in the October 2022 missile strikes that disabled large sections of the Ukrainian power grid.
-Ukraine's military said it shot down the first Shahed 136 on September 13, and that 46 of the drones were launched on October 6, 24 on October 10, and 47 on October 17, 2022.
+Ukraine's military said it shot down the first Shahed 136 on September 13, and that 46 of the drones were launched on 6 on 6 October, 24 on 10 October, and 47 on 17 October 2022.
 In the morning of 17 October, Kyiv was attacked again.
-The drones were engaged by small-caliber ground fire as well as dedicated air-defense systems, but the drones reportedly hit several locations, including the offices of Ukrenergo.
-Other energy infrastructure facilities were also reported to be attacked, leading to blackouts around the affected infrastructure.
+The drones were engaged by small-caliber ground fire and dedicated air-defense systems, but the drones reportedly hit several locations, including the offices of Ukrenergo.
+Other energy infrastructure facilities were attacked, leading to blackouts around the affected infrastructure.
 Ukrainian Prime Minister Denys Shmyhal said the strikes hit critical energy infrastructure in three regions, knocking out electricity to hundreds of towns and villages.
 At least 8 people were killed during the day's attack.

-The cost–benefit analysis of these drones compared to defending surface-to-air missile systems is in favor of the Shahed drones.
+The cost–benefit analysis of these drones compared to defending surface-to-air missile systems, is in favor of the Shahed drones.
 Loitering munitions downed after they have reached cities can lead to large-scale collateral damage from falling wreckage.
 Initially, the price of a Shahed-136 drone was estimated at between $20,000 and $50,000.
 Leaked Iranian documents later indicated that in 2022, Iran had sold 6,000 Shahed-136s to Russia at a unit price of $193,000.
 According to the documents, Russia expected the unit cost to drop to $48,000 for drones manufactured domestically.
-However, significant upgrades and hardening of the drones increased the unit production cost to around $80,000 by April 2024.
+Significant upgrades and hardening of the drones increased the unit production cost to around $80,000 by April 2024.

-The US Department of Defense stated that a number of Iranian experts were deployed to Crimea to provide technical support for the drones used in the attacks.
+In October 2022, the US Department of Defense stated that a number of Iranian experts were deployed to Crimea to provide technical support for the drones used in the attacks.
 Ukrainian sources said that more than 220 of these drones were shot down between mid-September and mid-October 2022.
 In December, use of the munitions resumed after a three-week pause.
 Ukraine suggested the suspension was to modify them for cold weather, but the British Ministry of Defence said it was probably due to the exhaustion of previous stock followed by a resupply.
 On 14 December, a Shahed-136 drone that exploded in Kyiv was marked "For Ryazan" in Russian, a reference to attacks on the Dyagilevo air base in Ryazan.